 Give your body time to process what you’ve already consumed and any excess metabolic waste in your body.
 Stop snacking and leave at least 3-4 hours between meals and 12 – 14 hours between your last meal/drink at night and your first drink/food in the morning.
 Learn to enjoy being a little hungry, and to discern between true hunger and the craving for emotional pacification.

 According to Ayurveda, spring season is the season to eat less.

 5. Support your liver and digestion with herbal teas

 The liver is our blood cleanser and we want to give it love in the spring.
 Dandelion root and dandelion greens support the liver and therefore the cleansing process.
 Cumin, coriander and fennel tea with fresh ginger is another great option.
-Warming spices such as cinnamon, cardamom and clove still work well in spring to help circulation and movement and avoid stagnation.
+Warming spices such as cinnamon, cardamom and clove work well in spring to help circulation and avoid stagnation.
 Recipe for cumin, coriander and fennel tea: 1/2 teaspoon of each seed (it’s important that you use seeds, not ground spices).
 Put in a quart of water, bring to a boil, turn heat to medium and simmer for 10 minutes.
 Let cool, strain and enjoy.
 Add a few pieces of fresh ginger and you can also add dandelion root and/or leaf too!

 6. Try a day of kitchari mono-diet.

 Kitchari is a traditional Ayurvedic meal of basmati rice, yellow mung beans and ghee (clarified butter) with a spice mixture that stimulates digestion.
 A day of kitchari resets your digestion by revving it up so that it processes excess metabolic waste in the body.
 Pick a day where you eat kitchari for breakfast, lunch and dinner without snacking in between.
 Drink CCF tea (above) and water.
 If you like it, you can do 3-5 days of a kitchari mono-diet cleanse.